The Andes Mountains & Cusco

 We get up at 5.00am.
 My feet are crying when I make them wear the trekking boots again but after a while they settle for another day of hiking.
 This day soon becomes the most spiritual of them all.
 The trail is just beautiful and at the same time quite dangerous.

-At the same time as I feel this energy, the trail is narrowing down, and there is a slight chance of falling.
-Without a railing and approximately two to three kilometres down, there is a risk that this could end very badly, and I am at that point in my hike where I do not trust my legs anymore.
+At the same time as I feel this energy, the trail is narrowing down and there’s a slight chance of falling.
+Without a railing and approximately 2 to 3 kilometres down, there’s a risk that this could end badly, and I’m at that point in my hike where I do not trust my legs anymore.
 I smile at myself as I find myself clinch against the mountain wall.
-At one point, I got five people from the group screaming “Sara, watch out”.
-This is not the thing you want to be hearing just before passing a small wooden bridge hanging over a cliff where falling down, would mean death.
-Apparently, one of the wooden pieces are loss but, as you can probably guess since I am writing this, I made it!
+At one point, I got 5 people from the group screaming “Sara, watch out”.
+This is not the thing you want to be hearing just before passing a small wooden bridge hanging over a cliff where falling down would mean death.
+Apparently, one of the wooden pieces is loss but, as you can probably guess since I am writing this, I made it!

-After lunch at Winay Wayna, we got another three hours left of hiking before getting to the Sun Gate.
-A place I have been dreaming of arriving to a million times.
-But before getting there, we have to climb the crazy so called monkey stairs that leads up to the Sun Gate.
+After lunch at Winay Wayna, we got another 3 hours left of hiking before getting to the Sun Gate.
+A place I’ve been dreaming of arriving to a million times.
+But before getting there, we have to climb the crazy so called monkey stairs that leads to the Sun Gate.
 And if I said climbing, I really meant crawling.
-These stairs are so steep that I never seen anything like it!
+These stairs are so steep that I’ve never seen anything like it!

-Arriving there, I get my first glimpse of Machu Picchu, and my eyes just fills with tears.
-I can’t believe I am finally here.
-After been dreaming of this place for twenty years and after been crossing three mountain passes to get here.
+Arriving there, I get my first glimpse of Machu Picchu and my eyes fill with tears.
+I can’t believe I’m finally here.
+After been dreaming of this place for 20 years and after been crossing 3 mountain passes to get here.

 Slowly, we make our way down from the Sun Gate to Machu Picchu.
 The closer we get, the more beautiful it becomes.
 The ruins of the old Inca city and in the background, the majestic mountain Huayna Picchu which takes form of a face of an indian.

-But because it is the end of the afternoon, we have to come back the next day to get a close look at the ruins.
+But because it’s the end of the afternoon, we have to come back the next day to get a closer look at the ruins.
 Instead, we make our way down to Agua Calientes for a dinner and a real bed (sleeping in tents with thin madrases has been though on the back).

 Day 4: Machu Picchu

-Our guide Darwin takes us on a two hour tour around the ruins and tells us the most amazing stories about the Incas.
+Our guide Darwin takes us on a 2 hour tour around the ruins and tells us the most amazing stories about the Incas.
 How they were able to form the stones in amazing shapes, how they worshiped the sun, the moon, the stars and the mountains and how they build the temples and the city in a way that captured this believe in nature.
 Apparently, Machu Picchu was a holy city, build to worship the nature.
 This shows in the many temples.
 But the city never got finished.
 The Incas had to leave the city when the Spaniards arrived.
-They moved deep into the jungle, and to this day, there is still a believe that Machu Picchu is actually not the lost city of the Incas.
-They believe that there is another one, even bigger, tucked away in the Amazone.
+They moved deep into the jungle and to this day, there’s still a belief that Machu Picchu is actually not the lost city of the Incas.
+They believe there’s another one, even bigger, tucked away in the Amazone.

 Leaving Machu Picchu this morning, I get the weird feeling you get when you realize that your big dream just came through.
-It is a mixed and ambivalent feeling of both gratefulness and anti-climax.
+It’s a mixed and ambivalent feeling of both gratefulness and anti-climax.
 Because now what?
 Well, the adventure is not over yet…